nathan68560/Python-Discord-Bot/README.md

 # Python-Discord-Bot
-A small discord bot I made in python with discord.py to learn the python programming language.
+A small discord bot with some mini-games that I made in python with discord.py to learn the python programming language.

 ## Functionalities
 - The command **!morpion** give the commands used to start, play and stop a morpion game *(Tic Tac Toe)* agaisnt the bot.